rcbops/support-tools/grizzly-upgrade/README.md

 ## Step 3

-Run chef client on the infrastructure node.
-In the case of HA infra nodes, run chef client on both nodes before proceeding to step 4.
+In the case of HA infra nodes, first stop all openstack services running on the secondary node, beginning with monit.
+monit, keystone, nova, glance, cinder, haproxy, and keepalived should all be stopped.

+Run chef client on the primary infrastructure node, followed by any secondary nodes if applicable.

 Caveat: